kinode-dao/kinode-book/src/cookbook/file_transfer.md

 }
 ```

-Workers will take an `Init` request from their own node, that either tells them they're a receiver or a sender based on if they have a target worker `Option<Address>`.
+Workers will take an `Inititialize` request from their own node, that either tells them they're a receiver or a sender based on if they have a target worker `Option<Address>`.

 Progress reports are sent back to the main process, which you can then pipe them through as websocket updates to the frontend.